LeanKit-Labs/hyped/README.md

 If you are using this library with Autohost, the only API you really need to know about is used for the initial setup and the response generation.

 ## Setup API

+### require( "hyped" )( [resourceList], [defaultToNewest], [includeChildrenInOptions] )
+You can skip passing resource list at all and provide the two booleans in the order specified.

+__defaultToNewest__: causes hyped to default to the newest available version when one isn't specified
+__includeChildrenInOptions__: include child resource actions in the OPTIONS response

 ### addResource( resource, resourceName )
 Adds the metadata for a particular resource.